-Al-Elq AH (2010) 'Simulation-based medical teaching and learning'.
+&lt;sup>37 Al-Elq AH (2010) 'Simulation-based medical teaching and learning'.
 Journal of Family and Community Medicine.
 17(1),35-40.

-&lt;sup>26 Health Professions Network Nursing and Midwifery Office within the Department of Human Resources for Health (2010).
-Framework for action on interprofessional education & collaborative practice.
-Geneva, World Health Organization (WHO), see www.who.int/hrh/ resources/framework action/en/.
-Accessed 15 February 2019.
+&lt;sup>38 Commission on Social Determinants of Health (2008).
+Closing the gap in a generation: health equity through action on the social determinants of health.
+Final report of the Commission on Social Determinants of Health.
+Geneva, World Health Organization (WHO), see www.who.int/social-determinants/thecommission/finalreport/en/.
+Accessed 19 February 2020.